 The fact is that atheists engage in circular reasoning, the same kind they chastise Christians for exercising.
 The atheist holds to his belief in reason with the same tenacity as the Christian holds to his God.
 It’s not that the atheist does not exercise faith; he does.
 It’s merely a question of what his faith is in.

 Another claim of faith for the atheist is that he believes in "science."
 This is equally irrational.

 Because there’s no such “thing” as "science."
 “Science” is a concept, an abstraction that we use to generalize the whole of human activities that are directed toward investigating our world by empirical means.
 "Science" is not a causal agent; it can't do anything.
 How can an unefficacious agent be that in which an atheist places his confidence?
-So, when the atheist says, “I believe in science,” he's in essence saying, “I believe in a power that isn't a power,” which might be worse than believing in Santa.
+So, when the atheist says, “I believe in science,” he's in essence saying, “I believe in a power that isn't a power,” which might be worse than believing in magic and more comical than believing in Santa.

-Most atheists don’t recognize this because, like some of their theistic fellow travelers, they’re blinded by a kind of zealotry that keeps them from distinguishing between their assumptions and the real world, a condition that stunts their ability to be reflective about their belief system.
+Most atheists don’t recognize this because, like some of their theistic fellow travelers, they’re blinded by a kind of zealotry that keeps them from distinguishing between their assumptions and the real world, a condition that stunts their ability to question their own belief system.